niyanchun/es-benchmark/README.md

 Usage: <main class> [options]
   Options:
+    -f, --filename
+      read data from file and send it as message, if not null, -message will be ignored
     -h, --help

+    -p, --parallelism
+      how many thread to send data
+      Default: 1
     -bulkCount
       how many bulks will send
       Default: 1
     -bulkSize
       how many request in one bulk
       Default: 500
-    -f
-      read data from file and send it as message, if not null, -message will be ignored
+    -bulkTimeout
+      bulk request timeout, es default sets it to 30s, unit is second
+      Default: 30
     -hosts
       host1,host2,host3,...(not include port, port is 9200, and cannot change for now!!!)